jacob-keller/L0G-101086/README.md

 <:kc:311578870686023682>
 ```

-For each boss, generate the id using the above method and paste it into the
+For each boss you want an icon, you must generate the id text and place it
-script when it requests that boss's id.

-This script is intended to ease the burden of configuring the emoji map, and
-avoid needing to manually edit the configuration file.

-### configure-discord-account-map.ps1

-This script is provided as a convenience for updating the discord player map.
-It
-will ask you if you want to delete any current player mappings.
-Then it will ask
-if you want to add new mappings.
-In order for the discord pings to work, you
+within the emoji map.
+It is possible you may need to unicode escape the '<'
+and '>' characters.

+##### configuring gw2 & discord accounts

+The upload-logs.ps1 and format-encounters.ps1 scripts rely on the discord map
+to provide a list of players who are considered members of the guild.
+upload-logs.ps1 uses the account names to determine which encounters belong to
+which guilds.

-will need to provide the discord id for the player mention.
-To generate this
+To configure a successful discord map, you need to obtain the discord id for
+the account name on discord.
+This is done by obtaining the id for the
+@mention.

-mention, you can enter their discord name into a message prefixed with a
+To generate this mention, you can enter their discord name into a message
-backslash.
+prefixed with a backslash.

 For example, to generate the id for the account serenamyr#8942, you could type